Home »

 The WFH Volunteer Awards were created to recognize the outstanding leadership provided by our volunteers who help further our vision of Treatment for All.

-Nominations are now being accepted for the International Frank Schnabel Volunteer Award, the International Healthcare Volunteer Award, and the President’s Award.
+The 2024 Winners for the International Frank Schnabel Award, the International Healthcare Volunteer Award, and the President’s Award were announced during the WFH 2024 World Congress in Madrid, Spain.
+Congratulations to our winners!

 For more information, please contact [email protected].